Sarah Malik is a Sydney-based investigative journalist and freelance writer.

 She has previously worked as a journalism lecturer at Monash University and taught digital journalism at Sydney University.

-Sarah is interested in asylum, surveillance, race, multiculturalism, feminism, digital media, spirituality and literature – most notably themes around migration, diaspora, identity and belonging.
+Sarah is interested in asylum, surveillance, race, multiculturalism, feminism, digital media, mental health, spirituality and literature – most notably themes around migration, diaspora, identity and belonging.

 She also likes watching Bollywood films, drinking chai (not chai lattes or ‘chai tea’) and swimming in the sea.